January 6, 2022

 Remote training is geared towards improving employee and team performance through training programs completed at their homes.
 Given our current climate in a post-COVID world, remote work and, in turn, remote training has become a decided mainstay.
 Remote employee training activities are now even more important for supporting your teams, boosting morale, maintaining high levels of employee performance, and more.
 Here are 10 customer service remote training activities.

 There are numerous LMS systems out there for managers and course creators to create courses for help-desk employees to learn and improve their existing customer service skills.
 Many companies such as EdApp have numerous features and techniques such as microlearning, spaced repetition, and rapid refresh that can help your employees learn direct bits of information and improve their retention.
 Using these LMS platforms to create courses that are tailored for your specific customer service needs will allow you to train your employees at any time, anywhere they are.

-Free, external courses are available online that can be used to teach particular customer service skills.
+Free, external courses are available online that can be used to teach particularly good customer service skills in health.
 These training courses, especially ones in editable libraries, make it easy for training managers to find quality content to teach customer service reps.
 These training courses can be world-class materials that will help elevate your customer service teams.
 It is recommended that you use external courses with features such as gamification that can maintain your employee’s engagement.
 Some of the external courses they can take are compliance training, customer satisfaction courses, bad customer service courses, customer service experience courses, customer-feedback courses, onboarding courses, customer-loyalty courses, and other learning and development courses.